8BitRain/Payper/README.md

 - [X] Fix keyboard spacing on edit profile pages for small phones (add real header component to the modal)
 - [X] Transfer create payment flow to modal instead of separate scene
 - [ ] Fix ugly notification indicators (double digits and beyond look bad)
+- [ ] Add a confirmation alert for when non-Facebook users sign out

 ### MVP Logic Bugs (Brady)
 - [X] Fix bug where user state is not properly reset upon signing out and signing in with another account